Derhks/Animot/README.md

   pip3 install -r requirements.txt
   ```

-- We must export the following environment variable
+- We must export the environment variables that we need in our project.
+  Change the name of the example.env file to .env, fill in the
+  environment variables with their corresponding value and finally execute
+  the following command:

   ```bash
   export $(cat .env | grep -v ^# | xargs)